-In this article, we will walkthough the thought process on designing a solution for the following business use case:-
+In this article, we will walkthrough the thought process of designing a solution for the following business use case:-

-- Visitor would request for demo by submitting a form in the Joget app.
+- The visitor would request a demo by submitting a form in the Joget app.

 - Upon submission of the form, fields will be validated to make sure that all mandatory fields are filled up.

-- The main objective is to ensure successful delivery of data with the external system.
+- The main objective is to ensure the successful delivery of data with the external system.

-This is an example on how the form would look like.
+This is an example of what the form would look like.

 The only external factor that may be outside of the Joget platform's control would be the external integration with the CRM software.
 We will walkthrough a few scenarios on how best to design for this business use case with UI/UX kept in mind.